Amundi: In France

 Amundi owns several subsidiaries in the asset management sector in France.

 CPR Asset Management (CPR AM) is an asset management company wholly owned by Amundi.
 The company was previously a subsidiary of Crédit Agricole Asset Management (CAAM) from the former Compagnie parisienne de réescompte acquired by Crédit Agricole Indosuez in 2000.
 CPR AM offers a range of UCITS funds invested in equities and / or fixed income products, addressed at a clientele which is predominantly composed of institutional investors and wealth management professionals.
 In 2015, Amundi announced that CPR AM would become its centre of expertise for investing in thematic equities and transferred €2.4 billion of its assets under management (AUM) to the subsidiary.
 At the end of 2021, CPR AM managed €64 billion of AUM.

 BFT Investment Managers (BFT IM) is a French asset management company which has been wholly owned by Amundi since 2011, when Crédit Agricole transferred its subsidiary BFT Gestion to the group.
 In 2015, BFT Gestion changed its name and became BFT Investment Managers.
 BFT IM offers a range of mutual funds invested in equities or fixed income products aimed at a clientele mainly composed of institutional investors and companies.
 At the end of 2021, BFT IM managed 39 billion euros of AUM.

 Lyxor Asset Management is also a subsidiary of Amundi since 2021.
 The company is specialized in ETF management, but also in alternative investment, including services for hedge funds.
 At the end of 2021, Lyxor Asset Management managed €148 billion in assets.

 In France, Amundi also owns two subsidiaries which were inherited from SGAM at the time of the merger with CAAM.
 These are Étoile Gestion (linked to the Crédit du Nord network) and Société Générale Gestion.
-Amundi also owns a 20% stake in TOBAM as well as 3.2% stake in Tikehau.
+Amundi also owns a 20% stake in TOBAM as well as a 3.2% stake in Tikehau.